alphagov/paas-team-manual/source/team/pagerduty.html.md

 ## Services

-We integrate with Pingdom and Datadog.
+We integrate with Pingdom and Prometheus.
 For each integration we create one *in hours* service that uses the in hours only escalation policy, and one *24x7* service that uses the 24x7 escalation policy.

 A special service called *Emergency email* is dedicated to urgent platform issues impacting tenants.
 Sending an email to it triggers a ZenDesk ticket to be created and an incident in PagerDuty.
 The incident is attached to the *24x7* escalation policy.